deniselashlley/gatsby-netlify-cms/src/pages/home/index.md

     linkURL: /about
     text: About yoga
   quote: >-
-    “You cannot solve a problem from the same level of consciousness that created it” -- Einstein“
+    "You cannot solve a problem from the same level of consciousness that created it -- Einstein"
   title: The Light Tree
 sectionSchedule:
   classesTimetable: